bandrewk/ikea-vgl/README.md

 If you're living in Germany or any other adjacent country and looking for a new kitchen or a new interior design with a good discount this tool is for you.

 Happy shopping.

+Note that this tool uses the average EUR to PLN conversation rate of **4.5897** and not up-to date prices.
+A price-feed might be implemented in further versions.

 # Changelog